tobyk100/Sort/README.md

   <li>All portions of the URI must be utf-8 encoded NFC from Unicode strings.</li>
 </ul>

+Therefore our defintion of when a URL is in  normalized form, is a URL that abides by the above rules.
+Our definition of a valid URL is one that abides by these rules as well.

-The provided sorting algorithms sort URLs first by their validity, where valid URLs come before invalid ones.
+When the users asks for all URLs, the provided sorting algorithms sort URLs first by their validity, where valid URLs come before invalid ones.
 Next, the algorithm sorts by strings of the normalized URLs.
+The <, >, and == will all be the default string operators since we are treating the URLs as strings.
 The output file will contain the original URL from input file sorted by these two criteria.

+If the user asks for only valid or invalid URLs, the set of URLs will be filtered appropriately.
+We will then sort on the normalized version of the URLs, just like above.
+These will use the standard string operators for the string of the normalized URL.

 <strong>November 8th Release</strong>
 For this release we integrated TA feedback and added the sorting algorithms from team Full House.